ElderFund is a discretionary assistance scheme launched on 31 January 2020.

 c.
 If the care recipient is residing in a nursing home, the nursing home can help submit a Resident’s Assessment Form (RAF) in place of the severe disability assessment.
 Please approach the nursing home for assistance.

-1. If you need to update your household information or if you have previously disallowed the access of your Financial Information for eligibility check, please visit the
+If you need to update your household information or if you have previously disallowed the access of your Financial Information for eligibility checks, please visit the

 We are currently experiencing a high volume of applications.
-During this period, we may take up to 1 month to process your online application.
-We will inform you of the outcome in writing.
+During this period, we may take up to six weeks to process your online application.
+We will inform you of the outcome in writing by mail.
 If your application is successful, payouts will be made to your nominated bank account in the following month, which may include payouts from the month the application was submitted.
+The payouts will be reflected as "ElderFund” in your bank statement.

 Please contact AIC at 1800-650-6060 if you require any assistance.